deepakjd2004/Terraform-Code-Generator-Akamai-Client-List/README.md

 # Generate terraform code for managing existing client lists

-This repository was developed as part of automation project for a customer.
-Customer ask was to manage existing client lists using terraform.
-Akamai terraform cli provides excellent way to export existing delivery/security and other supported product configuration into terraform files but unfortunately client list is not yet part of akamai terraform cli.
+Akamai terraform cli provides excellent way to export existing delivery/security and other supported product configuration into terraform files but unfortunately client list is not yet part of akamai terraform CLI.
+Code in this repository helps to mimic the behavior of akamai terraform CLI and extracts client lists from Akamai Control Centre into terraform code on your dev machine.

 1. This repo consist of script that reads through input template file and generate terraform code
 2. To keep it in sync with akamai terraform cli, it generates files in similar naming convention for e.g. main.tf, variables.tf and import.sh
 3. import.sh consist of all the resources that needs to be imported into terraform stack.
+4. Be aware that activation block uses latest version always, if you don't want to always activate the newest version then feel free to modify the main.tf file and put the numbered version or use any other logic to get the version.

 ## Purpose
 This repository provides a script that automates the generation of terraform code for client list.